drduh/YubiKey-Guide/README.md

 ## GitHub

-YubiKey can be used to sign commits and tags, and authenticate SSH to GitHub when configured in [Settings](https://github.com/settings/keys).
+YubiKey can be used to sign Git commits and tags, and authenticate [SSH to GitHub](https://github.com/settings/keys).

 Configure the signing key: